F0lak/dm_open_ref/ref/notes/isometric.md

 should go in front of them.
 So in isometric mode, the back row of tiles (a diagonal line of them) is drawn first, followed by the next row forward, and so on.
-The `layer` var only matters when icons overlap each other in the \"physical\" space, like an obj sitting on a turf.
+The `layer` var only matters when icons overlap each other in the "physical" space, like an obj sitting on a turf.

 When pixel or step offsets, or gliding, place an object on